BigTokDetect: A Clinically-Informed Vision-Language Modeling Framework for Detecting Pro-Bigorexia Videos on TikTok: Limitations

 \section{Limitations}

 \paragraph{Dataset and Sampling Constraints} Our dataset is limited to English-only TikTok content from 2019-2025, potentially missing cultural variations and platform-specific differences.
 We focused on English to ensure annotation quality and TikTok as the dominant youth platform.
-Keyword-based sampling may overlook subtle or emerging pro-bigorexia content that avoids our taxonomy terms, though we exhaustively developed keywords through previous literature review and expert consultation to maximize coverage. \paragraph{Annotation and Taxonomy Limitations} Forced reduction from multi-faceted expert annotations to single labels loses nuanced information.
+Keyword-based sampling may overlook subtle or emerging pro-bigorexia content that avoids our taxonomy terms, though we exhaustively developed keywords through previous literature review and expert consultation to maximize coverage.

+We did not track creator gender due to the privacy and ethical risks of visual inference.
+Since pro-bigorexia content typically skews male, while our ``Irrelevant'' control is likely gender-diverse, this demographic discrepancy presents a potential confounder for future work to address via privacy-preserving methods.

+\paragraph{Annotation and Taxonomy Limitations} Forced reduction from multi-faceted expert annotations to single labels loses nuanced information.
 We simplified to single labels due to current LLM limitations in reliable multi-label classification.
 Our 16 annotators are predominantly female (13/16), potentially introducing gender perspective bias in male-centric bigorexia evaluation; however, this field remains understudied, and we could not find sufficient male experts specializing in bigorexia.
-Our taxonomy represents a living document that may miss emerging patterns, though we strived for exhaustiveness through iterative expert refinement. \paragraph{Model Selection Limitations} While we selected current leading VLMs across both commercial and open-source categories, the rapidly evolving landscape means we may be missing other capable models.
+Our taxonomy represents a living document that may miss emerging patterns, though we strived for exhaustiveness through iterative expert refinement.

+\paragraph{Model Selection Limitations} While we selected current leading VLMs across both commercial and open-source categories, the rapidly evolving landscape means we may be missing other capable models.
 We prioritized models with proven multimodal video understanding capabilities, but acknowledge that newer or specialized architectures might offer different performance characteristics. \paragraph{Experimental Reproducibility} Due to computational cost constraints, we conduct single runs for each experimental configuration without multiple trials or statistical significance testing.
 While our results establish baseline performance across models and tasks, future work should include multiple experimental runs with statistical analysis to provide more robust performance comparisons and confidence intervals for the reported metrics.